Please find some frequently asked questions about life at the Field Center below:

 You may see a few different addresses for The Field Center going around.
 While our mailing address is in Chester, our physical address (and the address to put into your GPS) is in Bellows Falls / Rockingham.

-Ticks are small biting parasitic insects that are native to this area.
+Ticks are small biting parasitic arachnids that are native to this area.
 They are also the principal vector for transmitting Lyme Disease.

 Lyme Disease is a serious and life-threatening disease that can cause various systemic immune-deficiencies in people.
 If discovered early it is easily treated and curable.
 There are a lot of ticks here!
 They are active between early April and late November.